yai333/Bowling-Exercise-NodeJs-Sample/README.md

 ## Docker

-You can run the script without setup nodeJs env, just Setup amd run docker with interactive mode
+You can test the script without setup nodeJs env, just Setup and run docker with interactive mode

 ```
 docker build -t bowlling_score_cal .